atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 2. **NO and NWV Votes**: Acknowledged with a 3x multiplier on top of the $ATOM that voted *NO* and *NWV*, emphasizing the critical stance against the monetary token proposition and alignment with AtomOne's security philosophy.
-   The resulting balance will essencially be 4x the original $ATOM balance.
+   The resulting balance will essentially be 4x the original $ATOM balance.

-   1. Moreover, the $ATOM that voted *NWV* will also get at 3% bonus on top in order to (slightly) reward the stronger political stance.
+   1. Moreover, the $ATOM that voted *NWV* will also get a 3% bonus on top in order to (slightly) reward the stronger political stance.

 3. **ABSTAIN Votes**: Assigned a base multiplier resulting from the blend of